CICS110/CICS110.github.io/main/lectures/16_CSV_Files/Jared/index.md

 This will mostly be an example of a specific kind of file you might work with, and some built-in machinery specifically for that type of file.
 That type of file in question: CSVs.

 ## What are CSV Files

-CSV (short for "*comma-separated value(s)*") files are effectively the file type for tables and spreadsheets.
+CSV (short for "*comma-separated values*") files are effectively the file type for tables and spreadsheets.

-So, consider this table of elements (in the "periodic table of elements" sense):
+Consider this table of elements (in the "periodic table of elements" sense):

 | Element | Symbol | Atomic Mass |
 | :---: | :---: | :---: |